 The song “Picture” by Sheryl Crow and Kid Rock?
 It’s the worst fucking song ever.
 Every KJ I know hates it.
 The original song sucked.
 There’s not much you can do to redeem it.

 “Friends in Low Places” by Garth Brooks?
 A close second.

 Show tunes (including Disney)?
 Save them for the shower.

 Sing a Song Longer Than 7 Minutes and Everyone Will Hate You

 You know what sucks?
 A long rotation when you’re trying to get a song in.

 You know what sucks worse?
 A long rotation and someone decides to sing the VERY LONG song “You Can’t Always Get What You Want” or the detested “Freebird.”

 There was one KJ in Austin who cut off a girl singing “Freebird” after 2 minutes.
-She was furious, but the KJ was actually applauded by the decision.
+She was furious, but the KJ was actually applauded for the decision.

 Country Gets Old Really Fast

 Most KJs I know love all kinds of music, including country.
 However, after twenty straight country songs, the genre kinda gets on your nerves.